RafaGago/mini-async-log/README.md

 based dynamically allocated queue.
 The resulting queue is still linearizable.

-The format string is type-safe and validated at compile time for compilers that support "constexpr" and "variadic template parameters" available.
+The format string is type-safe and validated at compile time for compilers that support "constexpr" and "variadic template parameters".
 Otherwise the errors are caught at run time on the logged output (Visual Studio 2010 mostly).

-There are other features, you can block the caller thread until some message has been dequeued by the logger thread or to do C++ stream formatting on the caller thread.
+There are other features: you can block the caller thread until some message has been dequeued by the logger thread, to do C++ stream formatting on the caller thread, etc.

 ## File rotation ##

-The library can rotate fixed size log files.
+The library can rotate log files.

 Using the current C++11 standard files can just be created, modified and deleted.
 There is no way to list a directory, so the user is required to pass